 Purify the amplified library as described above for the purified ATAC reaction.
 Elute in 20 µL Elution Buffer.

 Library size distribution profiling

+A highly informative quality control step is to evaluate the distribution of final libraries. i.e. to check whether it shows the typical nucleosomal pattern, or it deviates from it in potentially important ways.